Pam wrote to me to settle a debate between the younger and the older employees in her office. Her brief question was this:

 The Associated Press Stylebook:

-4 p.m.Microsoft Manual of Style for Technical Publications:
+4 p.m.Microsoft Manual of Style:

 4 p.m. or 4 PM (with PM in small capitals)The Gregg Reference Manual: